April 30, 2019

 nTask comes with following subscription plans:

-- Free – up to 5 projects, 5 workspaces, unlimited tasks and meetings, timesheet management, and more
+- Free – unlimited workspaces, unlimited tasks and meetings, timesheet management, and more

 Looking for the best free Wunderlist alternative?

 Take a look at why teams trust nTask for to do lists and task management.

 On #2 in our list of the best free Wunderlist alternatives, we have Asana.
 A powerful work management platform, Asana comes with a flexible feature set that fits with a team of any size and type, Asana is one of the best alternatives to Wunderlist one can get their hands on.